top of page

 Far-reaching

-People find the idea of climate change to be incomprehensible.
+People find climate change to be incomprehensible.

 Inspiration:

-Ecosia (a search engine that plants 1 tree for every 50 searches)
+• Ecosia - A search engine that plants 1 tree for every 50 searches)

-Alipay Ant Forest (a gamified fintech app that plants trees when people make lower-carbon choices)
+• Alipay Ant Forest - A gamified fintech app that plants trees when people make lower-carbon choices)

-Google Pay - Diwali Stamps (a gamified Diwali scheme by Google Pay that offers users cashback and rewards on transactions)
+• Google Pay - Diwali Stamps - A gamified Diwali scheme by Google Pay that offers users cashback and rewards on transactions)

 Why Google Pay?